brennanaba/AbData/README.md

 It comes with a csv containing the pdb ID + the heavy chain ID, the resolution and the (aligned) sequence.

-This is currently for my use but if anyone wants to use it, feel free.
+This is mostly for my use but if anyone wants to use it, feel free.

 ### Position of chains and CDR regions